hermanl0/hermanl0.github.io/content/english/post/automated-iperf3-reports-to-github-pages.md

 Categories: []
 ---

-I wanted to experiment with automating markdown reports based on some gathered data. iperf3 is a great tool to do performance tests of your network, especially Wi-Fi connections which can wildly vary based on your signal attributes.
-Github pages also has a good way of presenting markdown files.
-All of these elements combined makes a pretty good way of presenting automated reports on a website without having to run a dedicated webserver outside of github.
+I was curious about automating markdown reports using data I had gathered.
+Iperf3 is an excellent tool for conducting network performance tests, especially for Wi-Fi connections, which can vary based on signal attributes.
+Github pages also offers a good way to present markdown files.
+When combined, these elements create a practical method for presenting automated reports on a website without requiring a dedicated web server outside of github.

 # the flow